meet the chancellor

-Dr. Karrie Gibson Dixon was appointed to serve as the Interim Chancellor of Elizabeth City State University on April 9, 2018, after serving as co-lead on the ECSU New Directions Phase 2 Operational Team since early 2017.
+Dr. Karrie G. Dixon was named 12th Chief Executive Officer and 7th Chancellor of Elizabeth City State University on December 14, 2018.
+Prior to her appointment as interim chancellor on April 9, 2018, Dr. Dixon served as co-lead on the ECSU New Directions Phase 2 Operational Team since early 2017.

 Dr. Dixon has served as a senior administrator at the University of North Carolina System since 2008.
 In 2014, she was promoted to Vice President for Academic and Student Affairs.
 Dixon was responsible for overseeing the Division of Academic and Student Affairs for the System’s 17 institutions.
 During her tenure, she was responsible for providing University-wide guidance for policy that shapes the work and practice within academic and student affairs divisions.
 For nearly 10 years, she has provided the UNC System office with her expertise in academic policy, while leading various student success initiatives and managing processes to increase student access, enrollment, retention and graduation rates.
 She has fostered innovative collaborations among the UNC System, the NC Community College System, the state's independent colleges and universities, and the NC Department of Public Instruction and has been instrumental in leading multiple projects and policy changes that have greatly impacted students in the University of North Carolina System and statewide.